Vice President, External Affairs

-Patrick Steck is the Senior Director of Policy for Deans for Impact.
-Prior to joining the Deans for Impact team, Patrick served as a legislative assistant in the Texas Legislature.
+Patrick Steck is the Vice President of External Affairs for Deans for Impact.
+Prior to joining the DFI team, Patrick served as a legislative assistant in the Texas Legislature.
 Patrick received his Bachelor’s degree in International Studies at Piedmont College and his Master’s degree in International Policy at the University of Georgia.

 My hope is that through improved education, future generations of leaders may be better prepared to handle today’s rapidly changing geopolitical landscape.